Drone regulations in Bermuda

 Overview: Drone rules in B

 Drone labels can be ordered here

 Drones up to a maximum weight of 20 kilograms are allowed to take off in Bermuda.
 Your copter must always be within line of sight.

 If you want to fly a drone in Bermuda, you must have an aviation liability insurance amounting to at least 1,100,000 BMD.

 On the website linked above, you will find a map showing the no-fly zones.
 A distance of 50 meters (165 feet) should be kept to people and buildings.
 Flights over populated areas are not permitted.
 Permits for flights on public government properties can be requested at (441) 236 5902.

-Regulations for commercial pilots: Commercial pilots must apply for an Aerial Work Permission.
-For this, you have to pay 3,200 BMD (around 3,000 euros), but you can get back a small part of it if the approval process brings less effort.
+Commercial pilots must apply for an Aerial Work Permission.
+For this, you have to pay 3,200 BMD (around 3,000 euros), but you can get back a small part of it if the approval process takes less effort.
 The certificate itself costs 2,500 BMD.
 As part of the approval process, you must demonstrate your skills to representatives of the Bermuda Civil Aviation Authority (BCAA).
-You should plan for at least two months for the entire process.
-Once given permission is valid for one year and can be renewed for 500 BMD.
+You should be prepared that the entire process could take at least two months.
+Once the BCAA has issued the permit, it is valid for one year and can be renewed for 500 BMD.

 We have researched the listed drone regulations for Bermuda to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Bermuda!